mtmorgan/mtmorgan.github.io/_posts/2024-10-29-boogie-woogie-bubble.markdown

 randomly chosen allele colors.

-The alleles were originally drawn without an explicit stroke for the circumfrence.
-Drawing the circumfrence provides a more defined shape for the eye to perceive.
+The alleles were originally drawn without an explicit stroke for the circumference.
+Drawing the circumference provides a more defined shape for the eye to perceive.
 This is particularly important with partially transparent bubbles, and transparent bubbles are needed to visualize overlapping alleles.